straubt1/tfx/README.md

 `tfx pmr delete version` - Delete a specific module version from the PMR

 `tfx pmr download` - Download a specific module version of TF code

+### `tfx state`

+Managing Workspace State Files (State Versions).

+`tfx state list` - List all State Versions for a supplied Workspace

+`tfx state show` - Show state details for a supplied State Version

+`tfx state download` - Download a specific State Version

+`tfx state create` - Create a new State Version with a supplied state file
+- There is no way to delete State Versions
+- The LAST State Version to be created is the "current" state file that will be used by the Workspace
+- A Workspace must be locked to create new State Versions
+- The "serial" attribute must be incremented
+- The "lineage" attribute must be the same for any newly created State Version

 ## Potential Future Commands